lccortez/learning-library/oracle-integration-library/core-compentencies/insight/console/console.md

 # Learning Objective 7: Custom Console Dashboards

 ## Introduction
-While the Console page is display inforamtion about performance.
-Preconfigured Dashboards show nominal inforamtion, however, you can create a custom Dashboard to help identify bottlenecks or shortages in the process and track key metrics immediately and in real time. <br />
+While the Console page displays information about performance and preconfigured Dashboards show nominal inforamtion.
+You can create a custom Dashboard to help identify bottlenecks or shortages in the process and track key metrics immediately and in real time. <br />
 ![Dashboard](./images/feb2021-opp-order-console.jpg " ") <br />

 Estimated Lab Time: 15 minutes